CriticalFlaw/TF2HUD-Fixes/.github/README.md

 ---

 ### Changelog
-- Added minmode variant of the Capture the Flag UI.
+- Added minmode UI for Capture the Flag and Player Destruction game-modes.
-- Added missing font definition in resources/clientscheme.res.
+- Added missing font definition HudMenuNumberFont to the client scheme.
+- Centered the Watch Movie button on the map info screen.
 - Fixed Scout and Soldier labels not changing color when hovered over on the Class Selection screen.
 - Fixed black bars appearing on item panels in certain resolutions.
-- Fixed console errors related to the following missing files.
 - Fixed difficulty label being overlapped on the scoreboard during some MvM maps.
 - Fixed disguise panel overlapping the killstreak counter.
 - Fixed disguise panel overlapping the spells panel in minmode.
 - Fixed item containers appearing misaligned on the Loadout Quickswitch panel.
 - Fixed item tooltips breaking after viewing newer items in the Armory.
-- Fixed small visual issues with the tournament spectator.
 - Fixed the 3D player model not displaying correctly on the scoreboard after refreshing the HUD.
 - Fixed the Backpack screen header not displaying correctly when applying a tool.
 - Fixed the Mann vs. Machine cash counter overlapping the killstreak counter in minmode.
 - Fixed the Mann vs. Machine wave number label not appearing in minmode.
 - Fixed the Promotional Codes button overlapping with the MOTD panel on the main menu.
+- Fixed the Stopwatch overlapping the player list in competitive spectator mode.
+- Fixed the Taunt # label appearing cutoff on the Loadout screen.
 - Fixed the Thermal Thruster meter overlapping the Mann vs. Machine canteen counter.
 - Fixed the achievement tracker overlapping the mini-sentry panel in Mann vs. Machine.
+- Fixed the match score overlapping the matchmaking panel on the match summary screen.
+- Fixed the player list on the vote menu overlapping the scrollbar.
-- Fixed the position of medal icons on the Competitive match summary.
+- Fixed the position of medal icons in the Competitive match history menu.
 - Fixed the tournament setup panels not using localized text.
-- Fixed the vertical alignment of the pipboy PDA variant.
+- Fixed the vertical alignment of the pipboy PDA menu.
 - Fixed tooltips getting cutoff by the footer on the Item Selection screen.
+- Removed the "unknown" label appearing when viewing player items in competitive spectator mode.
 - Removed unused "style" and "paint" labels seen when previewing map stamps in the Mann Co.
 Store.
 - Updated the Item Testing screen to not overlap with the matchmaking dashboard.
 - Updated the Replay screen's header and footer to match other main menu screens.